 Data were analysed in two steps.
-In the first step, the inter-correlations were calculated among all variables.
-The variables are: having a HECS liability, policy discontent, course satisfaction, shame management in relation to the non-repayment of HECS, dissociation from the tax authority, and tax evasion (see Table 1).
+In the first step, the inter-correlations among all variables are analysed (see Table 1).
+The variables are: having a HECS liability, policy discontent, course satisfaction, shame management in relation to the non-repayment of HECS, dissociation from the tax authority, and tax evasion.